PrestaShop/docs/src/content/1.7/modules/sample_modules/grid-and-identifiable-object-form-hooks-usage.md

 ```

 when we created the switch type form we named it `is_allowed_for_review`.
-By using the same name we can get the state (on or off) from
+By using the same name we can get the state (on or off).
 This hook receives from `$params` the form data, that you can retrieve like this: `$params['form_data']`.
 All the form data is available here, including `is_allowed_for_review` data which comes from the switch.
-the form field - in fact we can reach all customer form fields by just using `form_data` array received from parameters.